ItzMrRatsP/ItzMrRatsP/README.md

 - Hi, Im ItzMrRatsP!
 - I've been working on roblox for over 3 years now.
 - Languages i have worked with: Python, Luau, C# and C and a little JavaScript.
-- My "Hello World!" printed 18 years ago
+- My "Hello World!" was printed 18 years ago